 I have experimented with a few different types and if someone asked me to recommend them a calcium supplement for their turtle, I would give them the following answer based on my experience.

-My favorite cuttlebone for turtles is this Zoo Med Turtle Bone (click here to check the current price on Amazon).
+My favorite cuttlebone for turtles is this Zoo Med Turtle Bone (click to learn more on Amazon).

 Although it’s labeled a “turtle bone” it’s basically just a regular cuttlebone that is marketed as something for turtles.
 It’s not.
 It’s the same exact cuttlebone that birds peck on.